-There are two inter-related decisions that Council needs to make about its investment in infrastructure.
+There are two inter-related decisions which Council needs to make about its investment in infrastructure.

-- When should renewals take place and does this replacement mean like for like or are there other factors that come into play? - When should new infrastructure be added and when should existing infrastructure be abandoned?

-For the first question, the timing of decisions to renew is dependent upon:
+- When should renewals take place and does this replacement mean like for like or are there other factors which come into play? - When should new infrastructure be added and when should existing infrastructure be abandoned? - For the first question, the timing of decisions to renew is dependent upon: - Performance which relates to the ability of the asset to provide the required level of service to the customer, and - Condition which relates to the structural integrity of an asset

-- Performance which relates to the ability of the asset to provide the required level of service to the customer, and - Condition which relates to the structural integrity of an asset potable water, wastewater and stormwater assets in 2019.
-This strategy includes more detailed assessments of asset performance and asset condition for the Three Waters networks.
+Council will approach the renewal, addition or depletion of infrastructure based primarily on performance.
+Performance will in part be a function of asset condition - and therefore it is important that information about asset condition is robust.
+In an effort to improve asset data confidence, Council initiated a revised Asset Management Strategy for the potable water, wastewater and storm water assets in 2019.
+This strategy includes more detailed assessments of asset performance and asset condition for the three waters networks.
 The work on collecting more accurate asset data will continue for the next three years and is expected to be completed by 2024.
-On completion, the new Asset Management Strategy will produce a 30-year prioritised programme of works for renewals, performance upgrades and network growth for the Three Waters assets.
+On completion, the new asset management strategy will produce a 30 year prioritised programme of works for renewals, performance upgrades and network growth for the three waters assets.
 Due to the work completed on the critical assets, a traditional age based asset renewal approach will be followed for the next three years to limit the exposure to poor decision making until such time as the new Asset Management Strategy work has been completed.
 The following factors will significantly contribute to infrastructure investment decisions.